CPSC 405 Syllabus

 alternatively, you can message me on Discord.

-- In addition to simply writing your questions on a piece of paper, you you can post them on the lecture-questions channel of our Discord server.
-I will plan to read this channel between 7:30 and 8:00 on the days of our lecture.
+- In addition to simply writing your questions on a piece of paper, you can post Pre-Lecture questions on the pre-lecture-questions channel of our Discord server.
+These must be posted prior to the class of the lecture.

 Questions or comments regarding CPSC 405?
 Send e-mail to Gusty at